Intro

 Precise complexity of the compressed oracle

-In quantum cryptography, the “compressed oracles” (going back to Zhandry’s paper), it a powerful technique to reason about random-oracles, which in turn are a widely used modeling of hash functions.
+In quantum cryptography, the “compressed oracles” method (going back to Zhandry’s paper), is a powerful technique to reason about random-oracles, which in turn are a widely used modeling of hash functions.
 While the compressed oracle has a reasonably simple abstract description which is enough for many cryptographic proofs, for some proofs we need to know how efficient/inefficient it is to actually implement a compressed oracles as a quantum algorithm.
 The goal of this thesis would be to study efficient algorithms for implementing the compressed oracle to find out what the complexity of it actually is.
 This would include several (or all) of the following tasks:

 Supervisor: Dominique Unruh